 Benefits from new technology like cloud or mobile-only deployments come with software that keeps pace with the ever-changing world of technology.
 For instance, except for very large companies, manufacturers cannot generally afford to build and manage data centers to store their data in the cloud.
 The cloud allows manufacturers to pass on some of their responsibilities regarding data security and privacy.
 By using cloud ERP, manufacturers don’t need to worry about data backups or upgrades, as these services are managed by the ERP vendor.

-In addition, more advanced technologies like the Internet of Things (IoT) and artificial intelligence (AI) can only be provided by vendors since they require important investments and are too complex to be managed by an IT team.
+In addition, more advanced technologies like the Internet of Things (IoT) and artificial intelligence (AI) can only be provided by vendors.
+These features require major investments and are too complex to be managed by your in-house IT team.

-Improving relationships with suppliers is critical for discrete manufacturers because they generally cannot manufacture all the raw materials, parts, and components needed for production, meaning they need to buy them.
-The main challenge manufacturers face when working with suppliers is that they cannot control the quality of the products.
+Improving relationships with suppliers is critical for discrete manufacturers.
+Since they generally cannot manufacture all the raw materials, parts and components needed for production, they need to buy them.
+The main challenge manufacturers face when working with suppliers is they cannot control the quality of the products.
 Another important challenge is the globalization of the economy, which allows suppliers to manufacture anywhere in the world, but can also create logistics problems.

 10. Compliance With Quality Rules and Regulations

-Quality is not only a legal requirement, but it is a competitive advantage.
-The most successful manufacturers are the ones who push their quality management efforts beyond what the regulations require.
+Quality is not only a legal requirement, but it’s also a competitive advantage.
+The most successful manufacturers are the ones that push their quality management efforts beyond what the regulations require.
 There are also contractual terms related to quality that manufacturers need to comply with.
-All these can have an important impact on the customer experience, but are also too complex to be managed using disparate systems or basic software.
+All these can have an important impact on the customer experience, but are too complex to be managed using disparate systems or basic software.

 There are dozens of ERP vendors that cater to the discrete manufacturing market, either by offering industry-specific solutions or more generic alternatives.
 Medium to large vendors have often diversified their portfolio through acquisitions, which allows them to offer solutions for multiple industries and company sizes.
 To help you find a solution that works best for your business, we analyzed the top ERP vendors in the discrete ERP market and their offerings:

 Epicor offers multiple ERP solutions, but the main solution for discrete manufacturers is Epicor ERP.
-Besides core features like sales management, financial management, and production management, Epicor ERP also includes modules that aren’t usually included in other ERP solutions, such as human capital management (HCM), supply chain management (SCM), and service management.
-While sold separately, Epicor’s manufacturing execution system (MES) system Mattec complements the company’s ERP offering by helping manufacturers better manage production and quality.
+Besides core features like sales management, financial management and production management, Epicor ERP also includes modules that aren’t usually included in other ERP solutions, such as human capital management (HCM), supply chain management (SCM) and service management.
+While sold separately, Epicor’s manufacturing execution system (MES), Mattec, complements the company’s ERP offering by helping manufacturers better manage production and quality.

 When combined together, all these solutions can be very beneficial for manufacturers, but it may also require a significant investment.

-Besides core ERP functionality like financials, purchasing, or production management, these solutions include different levels of support for other features like customer relationship management (CRM), business intelligence (BI), or SCM.
-ERP buyers need to make sure they understand what is included in the combination they choose to ensure that it covers their needs.
+Besides core ERP functionality like financials, purchasing and production management, these solutions include different levels of support for other features.
+This includes customer relationship management (CRM), business intelligence (BI) and SCM.
+ERP buyers need to make sure they understand what is included in the combination they choose to ensure it covers their needs.

-SAP has the highest ERP market share, 7%, almost double that of Oracle.
+SAP has the highest ERP market share — seven percent — almost double that of Oracle.
 Its ERP products are known as being robust but not always flexible, especially its main solution for large manufacturers, SAP ERP.
 The vendor also offers several ERP solutions for SMBs: SAP Business One and SAP S/4 HANA.
 The release of the SAP HANA in-memory database in 2010 represented a major improvement to its ERP offering.
 HANA makes data processing faster and analysis more accurate.

-SAP offers dozens of other solutions covering various areas, from marketing to procurement to analytics and human resources, as well as advanced technologies like IoT.
-Most of these options can be combined with ERP solutions to deliver custom packages which unfortunately aren’t always easy to understand by prospects when it comes to details like licensing and pricing.
+SAP offers dozens of other solutions covering various disciplines and technologies, such as marketing, procurement, analytics, human resources and IoT functionality.
+Most of these options can be combined with ERP solutions to deliver custom packages.
+However, these packages aren’t always easy for buyers to understand when it comes to details like licensing and pricing.

 Finding the Right Discrete ERP Solution for Your Needs

-Discrete manufacturers considering ERP have lots of choices; aside from the solutions mentioned above, there are dozens of ERP solutions for discrete manufacturing.
+Discrete manufacturers have many choices when it comes to ERP package selection.
+Aside from the solutions mentioned above, there are dozens of ERP solutions for discrete manufacturing.
 Some are more generic, while others are more specialized or focus exclusively on one or a few industries.

 Buyers need to carefully evaluate these options to find the right one for their needs.
 In addition to reviewing the information above, buyers need to compare how well ERP providers perform when it comes to their other important business requirements.
 For information on how well top vendors provide features like accounting, HR management, customer management and more, we suggest taking a look at our in-depth ERP comparison report.
-Once you do, you’ll be able to properly evaluate these options and choose the discrete ERP solutions that’s right for you.
+Once you do, you’ll be able to properly evaluate these options and choose the discrete ERP solution that’s right for you.